Instacart releases new safety measures but workers will still strike

 Wolfe, however, says she will still help out when she can.

-“I’m not gonna stop, I’m gonna keep helping people get their groceries so I’m not taking part in that strike,” said Wolfe.
+“I’m not going to stop, I’m going to keep helping people get their groceries so I’m not taking part in that strike,” said Wolfe.

 As of now, that nationwide strike is still planned for all day Monday and Instacart Shoppers and the Gig Workers Collective say workers will not return to work until all demands are met.